 Grants and Funding Updates

-- Audreys Books in Edmonton will be offering delivery throughout the Greater Edmonton Area, at a rate of $5 up to a $50 spend, and free for orders over $50.
-They have cancelled some upcoming events, but remain open with adjusted hours.
+- Audreys Books will be offering delivery throughout the Greater Edmonton Area, at a rate of $5 up to a $50 spend, and free for orders over $50.
+They are also offering curbside pickup along with their delivery options.

 - Drawn to Books, a non-profit organization based in Edmonton, is providing daily tips for parents and children trying to get through the COVID-19 pandemic through Facebook and Instagram.
 They do not have a physical location, but hold regular comic fairs at schools in the Edmonton area, as well as Youth Comic Creator Camps (upcoming school events have been cancelled due to the school closures, but registration for summer 2020 Creator Camps are currently open)